humanitycodes/www/coursework/lessons/slides/rails-intro.md

 ### URL Helpers

-If we combine route helpers with the `link_to` URL helper, we can create a nice list of the pages in our app.
+Rails also gives us a whole bunch of other helper methods out-of-the-box.
+One I use all the time is the `link_to` method, which generates the HTML for a link.
+If we combine route helpers with Rails' `link_to` URL helper, we can create a nice list of pages in our app.

 ```
 <ul>